72 tennis players in lockdown after virus cases on flights - WTMJ

 AP Sports Writer

-Three cases emerged from the flight from Los Angeles to Melbourne, officials said, including a member of the air crew, a coach and the latest being a member of the TV broadcasting team.
-The other case was a coach who took the charter flight from Abu Dhabi to Melbourne.
+Cassar, who is also in charge of the state’s prisons, said there’ll be “zero tolerance for that behavior.”
+She also said there’d be no change in the regular quarantine regulations for the playing group.

+“This is designed to make people safe,” Cassar said.
+“We make no apologies for that.”

-All four had tested negative before boarding their flights to Australia.
-All four have now been transferred to a health hotel.
+The first three positive tests were announced Saturday and the fourth and fifth cases were confirmed Sunday.
+All five cases had tested negative before boarding their flights to Australia.
+All have now been transferred to a health hotel.

 Sylvain Bruneau, who coaches 2019 U.S. Open champion Bianca Andreescu, posted on social media to say he was on the flight from Abu Dhabi and had tested positive.